 Have no fear though, I have done the marathon for you!
 These are my ratings of the top ten tourist spots in Rome, especially if you don’t have long in this beautiful city.

-This lovely little gem is found at the top of Aventine Hill, and is definitely worth the climb on a hot summers day.
+This lovely little gem is found at the top of Aventine Hill and is definitely worth the climb on a hot summers day.
 You’ll know when you are there from the long queue of people forming from behind a door.
-It feels quite weird joining this line just to have a peak through a tiny key hole, but persevere and you won’t regret it!
+It feels quite weird joining this line just to have a peek through a tiny keyhole, but persevere and you won’t regret it!
 It is the perfect view of the city.

 THE ORANGE GARDENS

 These gardens have a great view of Rome and St Peter’s Basilica, especially when the sun is beginning set.
 We even stumbled upon a wedding party whilst there, though we didn’t attempt to make a dash for some cake despite how good it looked…

 Despite it being a complete tourist trap and filled to the brim with people and selfie sticks, it was one of my favourite sights in Rome!
 The views inside and outside of the Colosseum were both just as impressive.
 Even though we didn’t pay for a guided tour, we did try and tag along with a few, listening out for any interesting facts.

 We spent the longest time queuing up to get into the Forum than any other sight or attraction whilst in Rome.
 This was probably due to the number of people who thought it was acceptable to push in at the front of the line.
 Whilst it was impressive and interesting to read about the history of the place, the Roman Forum wasn’t what I expected it to be, as it was literally opposite the Colosseum and right next to the main road… This was something I found weird about the whole time we were in Rome, the fact that it is so historical, and yet a new city has literally been built around it.